sometimesstudy/academic-website/content/authors/admin/_index.md

     institution: Institute of Electric Engineering
     year: 2019-now
   - course: BSc in Energy and Power Engineering
-    institution: Institute of Energy and mechanism
+    institution: Institute of Energy Power and Mechanism
     year: 2015-2019

 # Social/Academic Networking